EMD SDP45: Rebuilds

-One Burlington Northern Railroad SDP45 6599 was retrofitted with an articulated four-axle truck by EMD in 1983-84, converting it to an A1A-B+B wheel arrangement.
+One Burlington Northern Railroad SDP45 6599 was retrofitted with an articulated four-axle truck by EMD in 1983–84, converting it to an A1A-B+B wheel arrangement.
 The middle traction motor in the lead truck was removed and placed in the rear truck.
 The rear truck, called the HT-BB, for High Traction B+B arrangement, was tested successfully but advances in traction motors obviated the need for four-axle trucks.
 This testing was not related to the development of the HTCR three-axle radial truck first seen under EMD SD60s and SD60MACs and made standard on the early SD70 series.

 Southern Pacific Railroad 8691-8696 were SD40M-3 rebuilds done by Morrison-Knudsen.
 They were ex-EL 3654, 3668, 3666, 3665, 3662, and 3659.
 It is this group that most surviving SDP45s belong to.

 Preservation

 Erie Lackawanna Railroad 3639, later Conrail 6670, was listed as being preserved at the Virginia Museum of Transportation, although the museum's collection list does not show it.
-In August 2018, Youngstown Steel Heritage announced their intention to purchase 3639 and move it to their museum, with the goal of restoring it to operating condition, and eventually back to its original number and paint scheme.
-In September 2018, the group announced that they had successfully purchased the locomotive; however, the current status of the project is unknown as the related pages have since been taken down.
+It currently remains stored offsite at the VMT.